ASquirrelsTail/data-dashboard/README.md

 - The dashboard has a responsive layout, adjusting elements to resize events.
 At larger resolutions it aims to display the entire dashboard without scrolling.
 - The dashboard features graphs and pie charts to visualise data.
 - The dashboard has an adjustable date range to filter data.
-- The dashboard has an interactive map to visualise and filter data.
+- The dashboard has an interactive map to visualise and filter data by selection.

 ### Features Left to Implement